-In addition, COH candidates may include up to two additional letters, one from a reviewer who is not a close collaborator, and one from a reviewer who is one of the following: 1. a close research collaborator; 2. a community collaborator; 3. a collaborator in a government agency; 4. a faculty member who is more junior than the candidate but conducts research in the same subdiscipline and/or can speak to the candidate's mentoring work.
-This letter will be solicited by the department chair and included in the dossier with letters from other external reviewers.
+In addition, as a 6th external evaluator, COH candidates may include a letter from a reviewer who is one of the following: 1. a close research collaborator; 2. a community collaborator; 3. a collaborator in a government agency; 4. a faculty member who is more junior than the candidate but conducts research in the same subdiscipline and/or can speak to the candidate's mentoring work.
+The department chair will solicit these letters and include them in the dossier with the letters from other external reviewers.